jabuwu/bevy_spine/readme.md

 ## Project Status

-All Spine features (IK, Paths, Clipping, etc) work.
-Some models might depend on backface culling being disabled or blend modes. but the default 2D Bevy renderer does not support these (as far as I know).
-Because of this, a custom renderer may need to be used.
+All Spine features are implemented.
+If you notice something is broken, please submit an issue.
 The Bevy API needs a lot of work and feedback is welcome.

 ## License